rackerlabs/design-system/_component_design/tooltip.md

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-4-md hxSpan-4-lg" %}

-Add help text to a link when a tooltip provides access to an external webpage.
-Use the following guidelines adding help text to a link.
+Add help text to a link when a tooltip provides access to an external web page.
+Use the following guidelines to add help text to a link.

 - The link should always be external and open in a new tab.
-- Ensure you include an external link icon.
+- Ensure that you include an external link icon.
 - If you need additional inputs or interactions on a tooltip, for example, a [drop-down]({{site.baseurl}}/components/dropdowns.html) or [selector]({{site.baseurl}}/components/selector-strip.html), use a large tooltip.

 <!--See [Help links]({{site.baseurl}}/components/help-link.html) for link specifications.-->